Dark Sector as Origin of Light Lepton Mass and Its Phenomenology: Lepton Masses, and LFV decays

 It is important to note here that the new contributions to muon and electron $(g-2)$'s are always positive.
 This is in line with the current $\sim 4.2\sigma$ discrepancy between the SM prediction and the experimental result given by Fermilab~\cite{Abi2021}.
 We adopt the following values for the differences between experimental values and the SM prediction for the electron $(g-2)$~\cite{Morel2020} and the muon $(g-2)$~\cite{Abi2021}:

 We note that the above $\Delta a_e^{\rm Exp}$, which indicates consistency with the SM prediction, is obtained from the measurement of $\alpha_{\rm em}$ by using the rubidium atom~\cite{Morel2020}.
-It has been known that the measurement of $\alpha_{\rm em}$ by using the cesium atom~\cite{Jegerlehner2018} results in a significantly different value of $\Delta a_e^{\rm Exp}=(-8.7 \pm 3.6)\times 10^{-13}$ from that given in Eq.~(\ref{eq:dae}), but it is not considered in this paper.
+It has been known that the measurement of $\alpha_{\rm em}$ by using the cesium atom~\cite{Jegerlehner2018} results in a significantly different value of $\Delta a_e^{\rm Exp}=(-8.7 \pm 3.6)\times 10^{-13}$ from that given in Eq.~(\ref{eq:dae}), but it is not considered in this paper \footnote{The negative discrepancy in the electron $g-2$ measured from cesium atoms cannot be explained in the present model because the signs of $\Delta a_e$ and $\Delta a_\mu$ are determined to be both positive.
+On the other hand, the negative (positive) discrepancy in the electron (muon) $g-2$ can simultaneously be explained in the model proposed in Ref.~\cite{Chen:2020tfr} (see also Ref.~\cite{Calibbi:2018rzv} for a similar model construction) whose model setup is quite similar to the present model, where the masses of charged leptons are given at tree level. }.
 In Eq.~(\ref{eq:da_app}), we see that $M_\mu$ is almost determined by requiring $\Delta a_\mu$ to fall within, {\it e.g.}, the 2$\sigma$ interval given in Eq.~(\ref{eq:dae}).
 In fact, $M_\mu$ should be between $2-3.5$~TeV in order to explain the muon $(g-2)$ anomaly at 2$\sigma$ level as shown in Ref.~\cite{Chiang:2021pma}.
 On the other hand, $\Delta a_e^{\rm Exp}$ is perfectly consistent with the SM prediction, so that we obtain only a lower limit on $M_e$: about 300~GeV for $m_{\eta_{1,2}^{\pm}} = {\cal O}(100)$~GeV.

 In our model, Majorana mass for left-handed neutrinos is also generated at the one-loop level, where the right-handed neutrinos run in the loop as shown in the right plot of Fig.~\ref{fig:diagram}.
 This diagram is the same as that in the so-called scotogenic model proposed in Ref.~\cite{Ma:2006km}.
 The mass matrix for left-handed neutrinos is given by